Skip to content

 // if libxml2 has entity resolution enabled

-Why this is vulnerable: Third-party libraries, especially those wrapping native XML parsers through CGo (libxml2, expat), may have different security defaults than Go's standard library.
-These parsers often default to processing external entities and DTDs for backwards compatibility, making them vulnerable unless explicitly configured with security options.
+Why this is vulnerable: Third-party libraries, especially those wrapping native XML parsers through CGo (libxml2, expat), may have different security features and defaults than Go's standard library.
+They can become vulnerable when external entity processing or DTD loading is enabled or not explicitly restricted.
 CGo dependencies also complicate deployment and security reviews.

 import (